 One of the major points urged in favor of the controversial Atlantic Yards project in Brooklyn was that its construction would create jobs.
 In fact, according to the New York Times, when the targeted locals, protesting their coming displacement by eminent domain, appeared at community hearings, local union lads would drown them out with chants of “Jobs, jobs, jobs!”
 But guess what?

 It now turns out that Forest City Ratner, the Atlantic Yards redeveloper intends to use modular construction to put up some of the buildings now planned for that project.
 What that means is that much of the construction will be accomplished in factories whose employees get paid a lot less than on-site construction workers.
 The modules will be built in off-site factories and then transported to the construction site and bolted together into the planned structures, any debris leftover will be disposed of with a self-dumping hopper from sites like Platforms and Ladders to help keep areas clean and safe.
 The technical catch is that modular construction is usually used for low-rise buildings, whereas now it has been proposed that it be used for a 34-story building — an unprecedented height that may require additional bracing likely to increase the cost.
+Any construction that is underway must have the tools and equipment checked over as a precaution to make sure everything is in working order, from Roofing Tools to the door screws, otherwise, there is room for error and that can’t happen with construction developments.

-Anyway, this development is infuriating the construction workers, the selfsame folks who were such supporters of the Atlantic Yards projects and who cheered on as the indigenous inhabitants of the project area were pushed aside to make room for Ratner’s construction plans.
+Anyway, this development is infuriating the construction workers, the selfsame folks who were such supporters of the Atlantic Yards projects, and who cheered on as the indigenous inhabitants of the project area were pushed aside to make room for Ratner’s construction plans.
 Says the Times: “it is the labor savings that are suddenly worrying some union officials, who were repeatedly asked by Forest City to mobilize their members for years of racuous community meetings.”
 Now, it appears that those union folks are facing a situation where the modular unit factory workers will be paid $35 per hour, as opposed to the $85 per hour paid to on-site construction workers.

 Moral: when you demand that someone else’s rights be subordinated to what you claim to be “the public good” that will put a buck or two into your own pocket, don’t be too surprised if in the event that “public good” bites you in the posterior as well.